nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Exiting the application

-When want to exit the program.
+After you have completed updating your transactions and would like to close the application, input the following command:

 Format: `bye`